xxao/linque/README.md

 # ['DOG', 'FOX', 'THE', 'LAZY', 'OVER', 'BROWN', 'JUMPS', 'QUICK']
 ```

-Similar to .NET, *LinQue* is using iterators (if possible) and does not evaluate the source sequence until necessary.
+Similar to .NET, *LinQue* is using iterators whenever possible and does not evaluate the source sequence until
-Depending on whether the source sequence itself is fully evaluated (i.e. list or tuple) or not (i.e. iterator), a Linque
+necessary.
+Depending on whether the source sequence itself is fully evaluated (i.e. list or tuple) or not
-instance can be safely reused or used just in a single chained query.
-By default, type of the source sequence is not
+(i.e. iterator), a Linque instance can be safely reused or used just in a single chained query.
+By default, type of
-changed and the instance behaves accordingly.
-This behavior can be changed by initializing it with the 'evaluate' flag
+the source sequence is not changed and the instance behaves accordingly.
+This behavior can be changed by initializing
-set to True, to keep results of each step as internal list.
-This is automatically applied to all derived instances as
+it with the 'evaluate' flag set to True, to keep results of each step as internal list.
+This is automatically applied
-well.
+to all derived instances as well.
 To evaluate just current state, the 'evaluate' method should be called.

 ```python
 from linque import Linque